Dear Arizona artists,

 Eligibility Requirements:

-Artists must have been living in Arizona for at least one (1) year at the time of application (ie. March 1, 2024).
+Artists must have been living in Arizona for at least one (1) year at the time of application (ie. March 1, 2025).

-Artists must be considered emerging artists to apply:
+Artists must be considered emerging artists to apply

 - Artists working in all media, including painting, sculpture, drawing, installation, new media, performance, photography, and video, may apply.